larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # Moderation Procedures and Transparency {#prod}

-Within the bounds of the policies set herein, the moderator team shall develop and maintain processes and criteria relating to moderation, including the moderator team's own operating procedures.
+Within the bounds of the policies set herein, the moderator team shall develop and maintain procedures and criteria relating to moderation, including the moderator team's own operating procedures.

-Those processes and criteria shall be developed with community input, be approved by the IESG prior to going into effect, and be made public.
+Those procedures and criteria shall be developed with community input, be approved by the IESG prior to going into effect, and be made public.
 However, they need not be documented in the RFC series.
 This shall be the first task for the moderator team.
-Until those processes and criteria are established, all previous processes referenced in {{introduction}} shall remain in effect.
+Until those procedures and criteria are established, all previous processes referenced in {{introduction}} shall remain in effect.

 The intent of this memo is to provide the widest possible freedom of